Motorways in the Republic of Ireland: Motorway redesignation (tranche 2)

-On the N6, the Athlone bypass had also been included in the proposed redesignations.
-However, the final order (the Roads Act 2007 (Declaration of Motorways) Order 2009) did not include this section.
-However, the section of the N9 road between Powerstown and Waterford, which had been proposed as part of the first tranche but not included in the final order, was included in this order.
+On the N6, the Athlone bypass was included in the proposed redesignations.
+The final order (the Roads Act 2007 (Declaration of Motorways) Order 2009) did not include this section.
+The section of the N9 road between Powerstown and Waterford, which had been proposed as part of the first tranche but not included in the final order, was included in this order.

 Inter-urban motorways

 Linking Dublin to regional cities.
 These motorways are: